 2018

 Magic City Casino Jai-Alai opened July 1, 2018 in Miami, Florida.
 The pari-mutuel license for greyhound racing (formerly Flagler Dog Track) was converted to a short-court Jai-alai fronton with the fronton built inside the footprint of the existing building.
-Interesting roster & exciting action with many former college athletes trained to play the game and even a former NFL Super Bowl winner.
-Rapidly gaining in popularity, well managed, big jackpots, big money doubles tournaments with exciting live action and past performances available for free on YouTube on The Jai-Alai Channel.
+Interesting roster & exciting fast-paced action with many former college athletes trained to play the game and even a former NFL Super Bowl winner.
+Rapidly gaining in popularity, well managed, big jackpots, big money doubles tournaments with exciting live action and past performances available for free on YouTube on The Jai-Alai Channel for Pelota games (pari-mutuel wagering) and on watchjaialai.com for the Battle Court matches (the NEW Sports wagering).

-Magic City Jai-Alai has expanded to offer new H2H (head-to-head) style Jai-Alai games much like the tennis scoring format.
-Sports wagering is available on H2H singles and doubles matches with more states in process of being approved for Jai-Alai H2H wagering.
-H2H matches can be seen at “watchjaialai.com” on The Jai-Alai Network and are very exciting and competitive!
-Magic City also offers several FREE weekly Jai-alai contests for H2H Jai-Alai fans with some large cash prizes.
+Magic City Fronton has expanded to offer NEW Battle Court matches which are head-to-head style Jai-Alai matches.
+Sports wagering is available on Battle Court singles and doubles matches in some states and more states are going through the approval process.
+Battle Court matches can be seen at “watchjaialai.com” on The Jai-Alai Network and are fantastic entertainment!
+SayHiLi.com site offers FREE weekly Jai-alai contests for Battle Court Jai-Alai fans with some excellent Jai-Alai memorabilia prizes.

-The 2022 season started on February 14 and is currently the only Jai-Alai fronton still operating in the US.
-Seven former Dania Jai-Alai players are now featured on the 2022 Magic City roster.
-A new “World Super Court” doubles Jai-Alai tournament open to players of all nationalities is making its Magic City Jai-Alai debut in 2022 plus the 3rd annual USNJAC tourney at Magic City for US citizens, both tournaments a “must-see” for Jai-Alai fans of both long-court and short-court Jai-Alai.
+A new “World Super Court” doubles Jai-Alai tournament open to players of all nationalities made its Magic City Jai-Alai debut in 2022 plus the 3rd annual USNJAC tourney at Magic City for US citizens, both tournaments a “must-see” for Jai-Alai fans of both long-court and short-court Jai-Alai.

 2019